Linqto Review 2025: How It Works & Who Can Invest

 You can access Linqto via its website or an Apple or Android app.
 In fact, the company says its service works best via the apps.
 Users will find they have a clean interface with which to manage their accounts and review investment options.

 Linqto prides itself on being a zero-fee investment platform.
 It doesn’t charge management fees, brokerage fees, or interest.
-There may be an introduction fee when certain activities, such as the purchase of an investment, occur though.
+However, an introduction fee may apply when certain activities, such as purchasing an investment, occur.

 Transparency